-Summary : The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
+Summary : Observe tortoises of dramatic proportions, superb birdlife and a unique undersea world set amongst a backdrop of diverse and wonderous landscapes.
+The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
 Visitors delight in the abundant, unusual, and surprisingly approachable wildlife – from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

 Arrive at Baltra Island this morning and transfer to the dock to board La Pinta.
 Get settled in with a friendly welcome, introductory briefing, and lunch.

 In the afternoon, make a dry landing on North Seymour Island for a walk along the coast and the interior of the island, observing bird colonies of blue-footed boobies, frigate birds, swallow-tailed gulls and also sea lions and marine iguanas.
 Opportunities exist for snorkeling or coastal exploration.
 Conclude the first day of adventure with an evening briefing, welcome cocktail, and dinner.

 Since there is no landing site at this location, coastal exploration is by dinghy while the naturalist guide explains area's dramatic geology of lava flow remains and tuff stone layers.
 Wildlife here includes flightless cormorants, sea lions, Galápagos fur seals, Galápagos penguins, blue-footed and Nazca boobies and noddy terns.
 Depending on the conditions of the ocean, a possible snorkeling outing along the cliffs which are rich in marine life and seasonally visited by green sea turtles.